Sitebase/cheap-hue/README.md

 The strange thing is that the data cheat of the power supply mentions the output value to be between 6 and 18v.
 That seems like a large range.

+But we can use the voltage regulator to convert a max input of `30v` to 3.3v and that is exactly what we need to power our ESP8266.

 ### RGB Led

 ```RGB led is a common anode (positive) led```